Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Abstract

 \section{Abstract}

 In the present work we use the modified versions of the MIT bag model, on which both a vector field and a self-interacting term are introduced, to obtain hot quark matter and to investigate the QCD phase diagram.
-We first analyse two-flavored quark matter constrained to both the freeze-out and the liquid-gas phase transition at the hadronic phase.
+We first analyze two-flavored quark matter constrained to both the freeze-out and the liquid-gas phase transition at the hadronic phase.
 Later, three-flavored quark matter subject to $\beta$ equilibrium and charge neutrality is used to compute quark star macroscopic properties, which are confronted with recent observational massive and canonical star radius results.
-Finally, a comparison with QCD phase diagrams obtained from the Nambu-Jona-Lasinio model is performed and the possible existence of the quarkyonic matter discussed.
+Finally, a comparison with QCD phase diagrams obtained from the Nambu-Jona-Lasinio model is performed.